A Flying Kickstart to Healing.

 - Have you tried bag breathing?

-- Lowering stress before working on up-regulating energy systems is thought to be a good idea.
+- Lowering stress before working on up-regulating energy systems is a good idea.
 Salt, magnesium, red light, sugar, and bag breathing are some things known to help lower stress.

-I am not a medical or health practitioner of any kind, and none of the above is intended as advice or as instructions to follow.
-Just ideas to consider.
+I am not a medical or health practitioner of any kind, and none of the above is advice or instructions to follow—just ideas to consider.

-It is important to get the right kind of help, and it is important to find out what is truthful and useful information.
+It is vital to get the right kind of help, and it is essential to find out what is truthful and valuable information.
 It is also important to experiment and to base your decisions on the evidence you discover.

-There are vast amounts of information available online in physiology and other scientific texts for those who wish to delve deeper.
+There is vast information available online in physiology and other scientific texts for those who wish to delve deeper.

-Hard work is required in order to master any art form.
-Much can be gained by practicing one kick 10,000 times, but there is also something to be said for practicing 10,000 kicks once.
+Hard work is required to master any art form.
+Of course, you can gain a lot by practising one kick 10,000 times, but there is also something to be said for practising 10,000 kicks once.

 Copyright 2021, by Dan M @ CowsEatGrass.
 All rights reserved (except for quotations and images having their own protected copyrights).
 This copyright protects author-publisher Dan M’s right to future publication of his work in any manner, in any and all media — utilizing technology now known or hereafter devised — throughout the world in perpetuity.
 Everything described in this publication is for information purposes only.
 The author-publisher, Dan M, is not directly or indirectly presenting or recommending any part of this publication’s data as a diagnosis or prescription for any ailment of any reader.
 If anyone uses this information without the advice of their professional health adviser, they are prescribing for themselves, and the author- publisher assumes no responsibility or liability.
 Persons using any of this data do so at their own risk and must take personal responsibility for what they don’t know as well as for what they do know.